khanr1/Product/README.md

 }
 ```

-Opening a browser to  the address  ``` //localhost:9000/ ``` will display  the hello world message
+Opening a browser to  the address  ``` //localhost:9000/ ```  displays the hello world message

 ## Creating an HTTP request parameter

 So far no HTTP request have been made.
-To change that we create a new funtion in ``` app/controllers/HomeController.scala ```
+To solve that we create a new function in ``` app/controllers/HomeController.scala ```

 ``` Scala
 def hello(name: String) = Action { implicit request: Request[AnyContent] =>